dragonfly-science/dragonfly-website/content/work/2015-03-19-webrear-case-study.md

 ---

-This project for the Ministry of Business, Innovation and Employment put data on New Zealand’s regional economies online for the first time.
-We created a desktop version and high-spec iPad and mobile app to help people dig into the data.
+This project for the Ministry of Business, Innovation and Employment put data on New Zealand’s regional economies online, making the information widely available.
+We created a desktop version and iPad and mobile apps to help people explore the data.

 <!--more-->